How Well Do You Know The FAFSA?

 Q7.
 After you file the FAFSA, what is the name of the document you get afterwards?

 A7.
-After you file a FAFSA, the student will be emailed a Student Aid Report (SAR), which includes a summary of the answers supplied on the FAFSA and your Expected Family Contribution (EFC).
+After you file a FAFSA, the student will be emailed a FAFSA Submission Summary (FSS), which includes a summary of the answers supplied on the FAFSA and your Student Aid Index (SAI).

 A9.
 FALSE.
 The deadline for financial aid applications at most colleges occurs before students receive the admissions decision.
 Therefore, do not wait to be accepted to a school to submit the financial aid applications.
 Instead, find out the financial aid deadline on each college's website and submit your financial aid applications by that date.